nicolefranc/mastermind/README.md

 ### Objective

-To decode the key that the script has generated
+To decode the colour combinations (key) that the script has generated

 ### Game Play